-- (i) The Group do not have any Benami property, where any proceeding has been initiated or pending against the Group for holding any Benami property. - (ii) The Group do not have any transactions with companies struck off other than below.
+- (i) The Group do not have any Benami property, where any proceeding has been initiated or pending against the Group for holding any Benami property. - (ii) The Group do not have any transactions with companies struck off.

 Relationship with struck off companies: